aquariumbio/aquarium/docs/protocol_development/protocol_tutorial.md

 * The `ObjectType` is 'Yeast Plate'
 * The **location** is 'Lab bench'

+As another example, if dominos pizza products were available in aquarium, the breakdown of `Sample`, `SampleType`, `item`, `ObjectType` would be the following:
+* The sample types would be different general food categories
+  * pizza, breadstick, calzone, and soda
+* The samples would be specific types of food.
+  * Underneath the sample type of pizza, we might have: margherita pizza, pepperoni pizza, and hawaiian pizza
+* The object types would be things that hold the food
+  * pizza boxes, plates, and trays.
+  * Some object types may be specific to certain sample types.
+* The items would be actual physical food items - specific instances of a sample on a object type
+  * The full package of a margherita pizza in a pizza box would be an item.
+  * There can be many replicates of a margherita pizza in a pizza box that are each unique.

 ### Database Queries

 Within a protocol, often it is necessary to bring an item, sample, object type, etc from the database into the protocol namespace as a variable, in order to access its fields or modify it.